IDAES/idaes-pse/docs/technical_specs/core/solvers.rst

 For the following discussion regarding the PETSc solver interface, the following terminology is used.

-* Derivative: a time derivative
+* Derivative variable: a time derivative
 * Differential variable: a variable that is differentiated with respect to time
-* Algebraic: a variable with no explicit time derivative appearing in the problem
+* Algebraic variable: a variable with no explicit time derivative appearing in the problem
-* State Variables: the set of algebraic and differential variables
+* State variables: the set of algebraic and differential variables
 * Time variable: a variable representing time

 DAE problems do not need to include a time variable, but, if they do, there can